 When it was implemented, STABEX was considered to be highly innovative because its micro-based rules, in the sense that it was to be aimed at selected products, were relevant to the export structure of each ACP.
-The implicit rationale of STABEX was based on the following virtuous circle: when the EU-ACPs channelled funds towards commodities whose exports were unstable but important for the country concerned and these financial resources were used in the sector which suffered the shortfall in revenue, then STABEX contributed to reducing the total EEI and, ceteris paribus, to raising national long-run growth.
+The implicit rationale of STABEX was based on the following virtuous circle: when the EU-ACPs channelled funds towards commodities whose exports were unstable but important for the country concerned and these financial resources were used in the sector which suffered the shortfall in revenue, then STABEX contributed to reducing the total EEI and, ceteris paribus, to raising national long run growth.

-3.1 The Failure of STABEX
+The failure of STABEX

 In what follows, we briefly comment on certain STABEX mechanisms which have conditioned its effectiveness.
-This is done to see whether any policy implications might be derived from a study of the workings of the main stabilising scheme implemented by the EU: future EU-ACP relationships might profit from what can be learnt from the past19.
+This is done to see whether any policy implications might be derived from a study of the workings of the main stabilising scheme implemented by the EU: future EU-ACP relationships might profit from what can be learnt from the past.20

-The aspects which are considered here are specific to STABEX and regard the composition of the basket of goods which benefit from transfers and the use of these transfers in the specific sector for which they had been claimed20.
-One would expect that, ceteris paribus, the greater the number of products covered by STABEX is, the greater the observable effect will be at the level of total exports and, therefore, the greater the impact will be on ACP growth (Aiello, activated if: (a) the exports of an eligible product represented at least 5.5% of total exports from an ACP (dependence threshold).
+The aspects which are considered here are specific to STABEX and regard the composition of the basket of goods which benefit from transfers and the use of these transfers in the specific sector for which they had been claimed.21 One would expect that, ceteris paribus, the greater the number of products covered by STABEX is, the greater the observable effect will be at the level of total exports and, therefore, the greater the impact will be on ACP growth (Aiello 1999b, 2002; Lim 1991).
+On the other hand, the logic underlying the STABEX aim to stabilise earnings from exports of each product requires that compensations are transferred to the sector concerned in order to allow producers both to reorganise production and to improve their investment planning.
+This also remains one of the key recommendations on

+19 STABEX transfers were paid to stabilise the exports of 49 selected commodities, where, as general rule, compensation could be claimed for exports from each ACP to EU (Article 197(5) of Lomé Agreement) The scheme was activated if: (a) the exports of an eligible product represented at least 5.5% of total exports from an ACP (dependence threshold).
 The full dependence threshold was applied only for 12 ACPs, because the reduced 1% threshold was applied to least-developed and/or landlocked and/or islands; (b) the exports to the EU market (or to all destinations, in specific cases) of any STABEX product were at least 6% below the reference level (fluctuation threshold); (c) instability did not depend on the operating of commercial policies which discriminated against the EU.

-19 For a discussion on STABEX, see, above many others, Aiello (1998, 1999a, 1999b, 2002), Herrmann et al. (1993), Hewitt (2007) and Lim (1991).
+20 For a discussion on STABEX, see, above many others, Aiello (1998, 1999a, 1999b, 2002), Herrmann et al. (1993), Hewitt (2007) and Lim (1991).

-20 STABEX also exerted a limited stabilising impact because of the substantial delays in payments made by the EU.
+21 STABEX also exerted a limited stabilising impact because of the substantial delays in payments made by the EU.
 These delays make STABEX less effective and, sometimes, pro-cyclical rather than countercyclical (Brun et al., 2001).
 The stabilising impact of STABEX is detailed in Aiello (1999a).
 See also Lim (1991).